elysium64/c64img/README.rst

 Changes
 -------

++ 2014-11-11 Fixed issue with color clash check in multicolor
 + 2014-11-11 Added ``grafx2`` option into error param.
 In such case image will be opened in `grafx2`_ program alongside with the error pic on spare screen.
 + 2014-02-09 Rewrite the core of the converter (introduced *char* abstraction),